palewire/first-django-admin/docs/index.rst

 ~~~~~~~~~~~

 A program like Microsoft Word, which can do all sorts of text formatting
-like change the size and color of words, is not what you need.
+such as change the size and color of words, is not what you need.
 Do not
 try to use it below.

 You need a program that works with simple `"plain text"